Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 Blockchain evangelists claim that with the advent of Bitcoin, centralized authorities and financial relationships will be replaced by the blockchain.
 Society will become "trustless."
 Blockchain technology will run the world and corruption will be engineered out of existence.
 You'll no longer need to trust institutions, or even your fellow citizens.

-Ironically, the vast majority of people *still don't trust cryptocurrencies*.
+And yet, the vast majority of people *still don't trust cryptocurrencies*.

 The evangelists claim those people don't understand the technical innovations behind blockchains.
 (As though a lecture on consensus protocols should be all it takes for someone to surrender their incredulity and their savings account.)

 There's a sleight of hand here: "with Bitcoin, you no longer need to trust any centralized entity or any counterparty.
 Therefore, Bitcoin is trustless."
 So because we don't need to trust banks or the person we're transacting with, trust is *completely gone*?

-I'm tired of hearing this marketing spiel, so I want to dispel it once and for all.

 Not trusting Bitcoin is completely reasonable.
 Because Bitcoin is not trustless.
 In fact, Bitcoin requires far more trust than the US dollar.